skip to main

 Project Highlights

 The N.C.
-Department of Transportation has selected Alternative 5 as the preferred design – also referred to as the preferred alternative – for replacing the Harkers Island Bridges.
+Department of Transportation selected Alternative 5 as the preferred design – also referred to as the preferred alternative – for replacing the Harkers Island Bridges.

 Preferred Alternative: Alternative 5 Map